stuerp/libmidi/README.md

 [libmidi]() is a library to read and write MIDI sequences.
 It is heavily based on [kode54](https://gitlab.com/kode54)'s [midiprocessing]() library.

+WARNING: This is very tightly coupled with foo_midi.
+The API will change several times before it becomes stable.

 ## Features

 ## Requirements